University of the Philippines: Undergraduate admissions

 As a public state university, "selection is based on intellectual and personal preparedness of the applicant irrespective of sex, religious belief and political affiliation."
-Admission into the university's undergraduate programs is very competitive, with over 70,000 students taking the exam every year, with about 11,000 being accepted, an admission rate of about 18%.
-Admission to a program is usually based on the result of the UPCAT, University Predicted Grade (UPG), which is an average of grades obtained during high school and sometimes, a quota set by the unit offering the program.
-The university also maintains a Policy of Democratization which aims to "make the U.P. studentry more representative of the nation's population."
-The UPCAT also allows students to enter Intarmed, the university's accelerated 7-year medicine curriculum, one of the two entry points into the program.
+Admission into the university's undergraduate programs is the most competitive admissions in the country; as of 2026, 147,437 students took the exam in August 2025, with about 18,350 being accepted—an admission rate of about 12.45%.
+Admission to a program is usually based on the result of the University of the Philippines College Admissions Test (UPCAT), University Predicted Grade (UPG)—60% from the UPCAT and 40% from High School grades (weighted in accordance to school's rigor) to an average of grades obtained and sometimes, a quota set by the unit offering the program.
+The university also maintains a Policy of Democratization which aims to "make the UP studentry more representative of the nation's population."

+The UPCAT also allows students to enter INTegrated Liberal Arts and MEDicine (INTARMED), the university's accelerated 7-year medicine curriculum, one of the two entry points into the program.
 Transferring to the university from other constituent units or schools outside the system are determined by the degree-granting unit that offers the program or the course, not by the university's Office of Admissions.

+The university's admissions test especially for undergraduate education is considered among, if not the most competitive admission test in the Philippines.
+Attracting top talents from local, regional, and national public, private, and science high schools of the Philippines.

-Socialized Tuition System
+Former Socialized Tuition System and Current Free Tuition Law

-The Socialized Tuition System (also referred to as the “Iskolar ng Bayan" Program) (STS) was implemented in response to the increase in tuition in 2014.
-The program, proposed in 1988 by U.P.
-President Jose Abueva and mandated by the President and Congress of the Philippines, called for a radical departure from the old fee and scholarship structure of UP, resulting in tremendous benefits for low-income and disadvantaged Filipino students.
+The Socialized Tuition System (also referred to as the "Iskolar ng Bayan" Program) (STS) was implemented in response to the increase in tuition in 2014.
+The program, proposed in 1988 by UP President Jose Abueva and mandated by the President and Congress of the Philippines, called for a radical departure from the old fee and scholarship structure of UP, resulting in tremendous benefits for low-income and disadvantaged Filipino students.
 The Socialized Tuition and Financial Assistance Program (STFAP) is divided into four basic components: Subsidized Education, Socialized Tuition, Scholarships, and Student Assistantships.
 In the 1989 STFAP, income groups are divided into nine brackets, with one having the full benefits.
 In December 2006, the Board of Regents approved a restructured STFAP, along with the increase in tuition and other fees that will apply for incoming freshmen.

 The Revised STFAP reduces the brackets from nine to five, and will supposedly increase the number of students receiving tuition subsidy and increase stipend rates and coverage.
 However, critics of the restructured STFAP argue that the data used in the formulation of the revised program is not an acceptable prediction of a student's family income, that some of the bracket assignments are flawed and that the program fails to address or revise student assistantship programs.